switchensemble/switchensemble.github.io/_posts/concerts-2023/2023-02-09-Pluta-Tectonics-premiere.md

 ---
 layout: concert
 categories: performance
-describe: "[Switch~ Ensemble] performs a new commission from Sam Pluta, recent commissions from Victoria Cheah and Zachary James Watkins, and a performance of Julius Eastman's Buddha."
+describe: "[Switch~ Ensemble] performs Tectonics a new commission from Sam Pluta, recent commissions from Victoria Cheah and Zachary James Watkins, and a performance of Julius Eastman's Buddha."
 date: 2023-02-09
 time: "7:30pm"
 tickets: